-Part of your farming income from the sale of eligible capital property (ECP) that is qualified farm property (QFP) may be eligible for the capital gains deduction.
-You will find the definition of QFP on page 55.
-If you have more than one business, do a separate calculation for each.
-If you are a sole proprietor, complete Chart 1, on the next page, to calculate the amount eligible for the capital gains deduction.
-If your farming business is a partnership, complete Chart 2.
+Farming income from the sale of eligible capital property eligible for the capital gains deduction business, do a separate calculation for each.
+If you are a sole proprietor, complete Chart 1 below, to calculate the amount eligible for the capital gains deduction.
+If your farming business is a partnership, complete Chart 2 on page 49.